alanshortis/short.is/src/posts/icons-with-svg-sprites.md

 ---
 title: 'Icons with SVG Sprites'
 date: '2017-02-21'
+intro: 'Icons have been an important aspect of UI design for a very long time, and approaches to loading and displaying icons have evolved.'
 ---

-Icons have been an important aspect of UI design for a very long time, and approaches to loading and displaying icons has evolved.

 Sprites are nothing new.
 When icons were png or gif it was common to compile them all into a single image and use CSS to reveal only the icon required.
 This was good for limiting HTTP requests, but a bit of a faff to reveal the icon which relied on magic numbers.